Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • Classic Car Insurance

-The Colorado Department of Insurance released the Consumer’s Guide to Auto Insurance for a quick and helpful summary of all the enhancements available to you in the Centennial State.
+The Colorado Department of Insurance released the Consumer’s Guide to Auto Insurance, a quick and helpful summary of all the enhancements available in the Centennial State.

-Just over 13 percent of drivers in Colorado (13.3 percent to be precise) don’t have insurance, which ranks the state as the 19th highest percentage in the nation, which is why it’s a good idea to purchase uninsured/underinsured motorist coverage.
+Just over 13 percent of drivers in Colorado don’t have insurance, which ranks the state as the 19th highest percentage in the nation, which is why it’s a good idea to purchase uninsured/underinsured motorist coverage.

-Country music living legend Reba McEntire once sang a ballad lamenting not knowing what to get the girl who has everything.
-Our response to that query is to raise a suspicious eyebrow and question or not the girl truly did have everything.
+Country music legend Reba McEntire once sang a ballad lamenting not knowing what to get the girl who has everything.
+Our response to that query is to raise a suspicious eyebrow and question whether the girl indeed did have everything.
 Namely, did she have more favorable car insurance premiums than her male counterparts?

 The only way to find out is to consult the data.
 Take a look.

-Average Annual Insurance Rates by Age and Gender in Colorado
+Colorado Insurance Monthly Rates by Age and Gender

 Compare RatesStart Now →